 Icelandic Ice Cream

-It doesn’t matter if it’s the dead of winter with freezing wind blowing and snow falling from the sky - Icelanders will still eat ice cream.
+It doesn’t matter if it’s the dead of winter—Icelanders will still eat ice cream.
 You can find an ice cream parlor in almost every town in Iceland, with many located near a geothermal swimming pool, where it’s a popular treat after a swim.

 Soft-serve ice cream is the most popular kind.
 But don't just get plain ice cream.
 Dip it in a hard-shell dip, usually made of chocolate, and then cover it in small-sized candy.

-- Where to go: The Best Ice Cream Parlors in Iceland
+Where to go for The Best Ice Cream in Iceland.

 Photo by John JP, from Wikimedia Creative Commons.
 No edits made.

-Browsing the candy aisle in supermarkets, you’ll notice that many Icelandic sweets contain salty licorice or "lakkris."
+Icelanders love licorice or “lakkris,” and you’ll find it in just about every supermarket candy aisle in the country.
 The most popular kind is chocolate-covered licorice, but you can also find strange combinations like licorice-powdered raisins, dates, and almonds.

-Of course, there’s licorice ice cream, which you can dunk in hard-shell licorice dip and cover with licorice powder (although most would agree that’s a bit overkill).
-This salty black treat has even made its way from the candy aisle into regular food.
+This salty black treat has even gone from the candy aisle into regular food.
 There’s licorice salt, licorice mustard, licorice sauce for lamb, and even licorice cheese.

 Here are some of the nation’s favorites: